Top Picks: Best Bird Feeders for Small Birds

 Remember while it might be tempting to offer household scraps like pastry, cooked rice or breadcrumbs these should only be offered in small amounts and occasionally as they don’t offer the same nutritional benefits as specialist bird foods.

-How to Keep Large Birds Away from Small Bird Feeders
+How to Keep Bigger Birds Away from Small Bird Feeders

 While it’s lovely to see various bird species in our gardens larger birds often monopolise feeding stations at the expense of the smaller ones.
 By implementing strategies to deter larger birds you can ensure small birds have fair access to food.
 One way is to shorten the perches on your feeders so larger birds can’t land and feed comfortably.
 Using feeders with smaller perches or cages is another great way to keep larger birds out of the food meant for smaller species.